 Holiday Spending Statistics for Canadians

-• Most Canadians overspent during the holiday season with only 2% sticking to or spending less than their budget.
+- Most Canadians overspent during the holiday season with only 2% sticking to or spending less than their budget.

-• 7% of Canadian consumers overspent their budget by more than a thousand dollars.
+- 7% of Canadian consumers overspent their budget by more than a thousand dollars

-• Canadians spent slightly more on entertainment in 2021 compared to before the pandemic.
+- Canadians spent slightly more on entertainment in 2021 compared to before the pandemic.

-• Post-pandemic, Canadian consumers’ spending on themselves is up from 2020, but not to the level before the pandemic.
+- Post-pandemic, Canadian consumers’ spending on themselves is up from 2020, but not to the level before the pandemic.

-• The amounts Canadians spend on family and friends are almost back to pre-pandemic levels.
+- The amounts Canadians spend on family and friends are almost back to pre-pandemic levels.

-• Almost 2/3 of Canadian consumers say they like to show loyalty to Canadian brands.
+- Almost 2/3 of Canadian consumers say they like to show loyalty to Canadian brands.

-• 73% of consumers prefer to shop in stores with solid health measures in place.
+- 73% of consumers prefer to shop in stores with solid health measures in place.

-• Valentine’s Day spending in 2022 was down 13% compared to the previous year.
+- Valentine’s Day spending in 2022 was down 13% compared to the previous year.

-Yet another figure comes from PwC Canada, who reported that on average, Canadians planned to spend 29% more during the holiday season in 2021 compared to the previous year.
+The easing restrictions in 2021 encouraged many people to spend more during the holiday season.
+According to a survey by PwC Canada, Canadians planned to spend 29% more during the holiday season in 2021 compared to the previous year.
 The average amount was $1,593.
-This estimate is 11% lower than before the Covid-19 pandemic.
+This planned spending was 11% lower than before the Covid-19 pandemic.

 Budgets Canadians set for themselves versus actual spending